SuperOfficeDocs/superoffice-docs/user-guide/en/company/in-service/create.md

 Contacts can be linked to companies:

-* The system searches for the domain name registered for the company, so that all contacts with this domain in their e-mail address are automatically linked to the company.
+* The system searches for the domain name registered for the company, so that all contacts with this domain in their email address are automatically linked to the company.
 * You can specify contacts' links to companies manually when you create them.
 See [Create contacts][1].

 But you first need to register a company.